Downwinders: Health effects

-Current status of nuclear testing
+Current status

 After adopting the Comprehensive Nuclear Test Ban Treaty in 1996, the U.S. and several other nuclear states pledged to stop nuclear testing.
 The United States Senate has not yet ratified the treaty, although it stopped testing in 1992.
 The final US test series was Operation Julin, in September 1992.
 Three countries have tested nuclear weapons since the CTBT opened for signature in 1996.
 India and Pakistan both carried out two sets of tests in 1998.
 North Korea carried out six announced tests, one each in 2006, 2009, 2013, two in 2016 and one in 2017.

+In 2011, the US Senate designated January 27 as a National Day of Remembrance for Americans who, during the Cold War, worked and lived downwind from nuclear testing sites.

+For many years, Senator Ben Ray Luján and other members of Congress have attempted to get compensation for those affected by the Trinity test.
+In 2023, after the film Oppenheimer brought renewed attention to the test, the United States Senate approved the New Mexico downwinders' inclusion in the Radiation Exposure Compensation Act amendment.
+To become law, the bill would also need to be passed by the United States House of Representatives.

 Specific test sites

 New Mexico

-On July 16, 1945, the United States military conducted the word’s first test of an atom bomb in Alamogordo, New Mexico.
-Code-named Trinity, this explosion also created the world’s first victims of an atom bomb: residents of New Mexico.
+On July 16, 1945, the United States military conducted the world's first test of an atom bomb in Alamogordo, New Mexico.
+Code-named Trinity, this explosion also created the world's first victims of an atom bomb: residents of New Mexico.

 Years before the test, scientists warned of the risks for civilians of atomic testing.
-In their memorandum of March 1940, Manhattan Project physicists Otto Frisch and Rudolf Peierls warned: “Owing to the spread of radioactive substances with the wind, the bomb could probably not be used without killing large numbers of civilians, and this may make it unsuitable as a weapon for use by this country.”
-At the very least, they suggested that “[I]t would be very important to have an organization which determines the exact extent of the danger area, by means of ionization measurements, so that people can be warned from entering it.”
-Federal officials for the most part ignored these warnings but a last minute small team to monitor some of the radiation was assembled.
-“New Mexico residents were neither warned before the 1945 Trinity blast, informed of health hazards afterward, nor evacuated before, during, or after the test.
+In their memorandum of March 1940, Manhattan Project physicists Otto Frisch and Rudolf Peierls warned: "Owing to the spread of radioactive substances with the wind, the bomb could probably not be used without killing large numbers of civilians, and this may make it unsuitable as a weapon for use by this country."
+At the very least, they suggested that "[I]t would be very important to have an organization which determines the exact extent of the danger area, by means of ionization measurements, so that people can be warned from entering it."
+Federal officials for the most part ignored these warnings but a last-minute small team to monitor some of the radiation was assembled.
+"New Mexico residents were neither warned before the 1945 Trinity blast, informed of health hazards afterward, nor evacuated before, during, or after the test."